The Diffeomorphism Group of the Solid Closed Torus and Hochschild Homology: The Hochschild complex of a self-injective ribbon Grothendieck-Verdier category

-\begin{corollary} For self-injective ribbon Grothendieck-Verdier categories, the Hochschild complex equipped with its $\Diff(H_{1,0})$-action is a stronger invariant than the Hoch\-schild complex with its cyclic action.
+\spaceplease \begin{corollary} For self-injective ribbon Grothendieck-Verdier categories, the Hochschild complex equipped with its $\Diff(H_{1,0})$-action is a stronger invariant than the Hoch\-schild complex with its cyclic action.
 More precisely, there exist ribbon Grothendieck-Verdier categories with cyclically equivalent Hoch\-schild complexes which are however not equivalent as $\Diff(H_{1,0})$-modules. \end{corollary}

 \begin{proof} Let $G$ be a finite group and $\cat{C}$ the category of finite-dimensional $k$-linear modules over the Drinfeld double $D(G)$.
 This is a modular category whose differential graded modular functor is described in~\cite[Example~3.13]{dmf}.
-From the description given there and Remark~\ref{dmf}, we may deduce that the $\mathbb{Z}$-factor of the handlebody group $\Map(H_{1,0})\cong \mathbb{Z}\times\mathbb{Z}_2$ acts non-trivially (for instance, its action on $HH_0( \cat{C} )$ is non-trivial).
+From the description given there and Remark~\ref{dmf}, we may deduce that the $\Z$-factor of the handlebody group $\Map(H_{1,0})\cong \Z\times\Z_2$ acts non-trivially (for instance, its action on $HH_0( \cat{C} )$ is non-trivial).
 But now observe that $\cat{C}$, as a linear category, is equivalent to modules over the action groupoid $G\DS G$ of the adjoint action of $G$ on itself (this is because $D(G)$-modules are equivalent to Yetter-Drinfeld modules over $k[G]$, see~\cite[Theorem~IX.5.2]{kassel}).
-The category of finite-dimensional $G\DS G$-modules can be endowed with a symmetric braiding and hence with a trivial balancing (that is also a ribbon structure).
+The category of finite-dimensional $G\DS G$-modules can be endowed with a symmetric monoidal product (the level-wise monoidal product that one can define on any category of functors to a symmetric monoidal category; this is \emph{not} the monoidal product coming from the Hopf algebra structure of the Drinfeld double) and hence with a trivial balancing (that is also a ribbon structure).
 We denote the resulting finite ribbon category as $\cat{C}_0$.
 Then $\cat{C}=\cat{C}_0$ holds linearly which means that their Hochschild complexes agree (and, of course, so does the $\mathbb{S}^1$-action on them).
-But in contrast to the Hochschild complex of $\cat{C}$, the action of $\mathbb{Z}\subset \Map(H_{1,0})$ is trivial because the balancing is the identity. \end{proof}
+But in contrast to the Hochschild complex of $\cat{C}$, the action of $\Z\subset \Map(H_{1,0})$ is trivial because the balancing is the identity. \end{proof}